-The school uniform consists of a sky blue polo shirt and a navy blue sweatshirt, which has the school logo on.
+The school uniform consists of a navy-blue polo shirt and a red sweatshirt.
+Both have the school logo on.

-Children are asked to bring an inside pair of shoes with them to wear within the school building waterproof clothing and footwear with them to school.
+Children are asked to bring an inside pair of shoes with them to wear within the school building

-As a lot of the learning in both the primary class and nursery takes place outdoors, children should bring suitable
+As a lot of the learning in both the primary class and nursery takes place outdoors, children should bring suitable waterproof clothing and footwear with them to school.